NBISweden/a_johansson_2020/README.md

 To use the package on Bianca:
 * the `gwasim` package is automatically built into a docker container upon every push,
 * container is called gwasim-latest and is stored in `quiestrho` account on DockerHub,
-* ssh to Rackham, do `singularity pull --docker-login docker://quiestrho/gwasim-latest`
+* ssh to Rackham, do `singularity pull --docker-login docker://quiestrho/gwasim:latest`
 * transfer the `gwasim_latest.sif` file into Bianca's wharf via sftp,
 * move the file from wharf to your project library,
-* `docker exec gwasim-latest.sif R --vanilla < script.r` to run an R script within the container
+* `singularity exec gwasim_latest.sif R --vanilla < script.r` to run an R script within the container

 ## Input
 The following input parameters are expected from the user: